 “Dr. Berne was a pioneer in the study of adenosine, but his area of focus was not the electrical activity.
 His area of interest was primarily on regulation of coronary blood flow – the role of adenosine in regulating coronary blood flow to the heart,” said Belardinelli, now the chief medical officer at InCarda Therapeutics Inc. “When I joined his lab, I told him that I’d like to work to understand how adenosine affects the electrical properties of the heart.”

 Together with Berne and his colleague Rafael Rubio, then a professor of physiology at UVA, Belardinelli began investigating how adenosine affected the conduction of electrical impulses into certain areas of the heart.
-They eventually proved that adenosine could have a regulatory effect on the heart’s atrioventricular node, a group of specialized cardiac muscle fibers at the center of the heart involved in regulating the electrical impulses that stimulate the heart to beat.
+They eventually proved that adenosine could have a regulatory affect on the heart’s atrioventricular node, a group of specialized cardiac muscle fibers at the center of the heart involved in regulating the electrical impulses that stimulate the heart to beat.

 “At that point, being a trained cardiologist, I immediately realized that there was potential to use this knowledge to develop Adenocard, because this area of the heart, the atrioventricular node, participates in an electrical circuit that can generate a classical arrhythmia called paroxysmal supraventricular tachycardia,” Belardinelli said.